Christoffer Forsberg

 Christoffer Forsberg (born March 31, 1994) is a Swedish ice hockey player.
-He is currently playing with Malmö Redhawks of the Swedish Hockey League (SHL).
+He is currently playing with Lahti Pelicans of the Liiga.

 Forsberg made his Swedish Hockey League debut playing with Färjestad BK during the 2013–14 SHL season.
+Forsberg played 11 seasons with the Malmö Redhawks before leaving the SHL to sign a two-year contract with Finnish club, Lahti Pelicans of the Liiga, on 26 July 2025.